Tokyo in January : Best Things to Do 2020

 4. Sumo Grand Tournament

-Furusato Matsuri Tokyo is a large event that features famous traditional festivals and regional dishes across Japan.
+Furusato Matsuri Tokyo (ふるさと祭り東京) is a large event that features famous traditional festivals and regional dishes across Japan.
 Around 400 attendance from Hokkaido to Okinawa present their regional specialties at the site.
 It’s a great chance to get to know the unique culture and traditions, and try delicious local dishes all in one place without travelling miles away!
-Furusato Matsuri Tokyo will be held at Tokyo Dome for 10 days from 11 to 20 January 2019.
+Furusato Matsuri Tokyo 2020 will be held at Tokyo Dome for 10 days from 10 to 19 January 2020.
 The tickets to the event usually costs 1,400~1,700 yen, however international visitors can get special discount up to 41% through booking online on the official website.

 The season for strawberries starts in January in Japan, and strawberry dessert buffets are available at numbers of hotels in Tokyo including Hilton Tokyo, ANA Intercontinental and Grand Hyatt Tokyo.
 Each hotel offers delicious strawberry desserts with unique and original themes.
-Check out the best strawberry buffets in Tokyo in 2019!
+Check out the best strawberry buffets in Tokyo for 2020!

 The icicles of Misotsuchi is a spectacular winter phenomena which can be seen at Chichibu area in Saitama Prefecture.
 It’s one of the most popular day-trip destinations from Tokyo during winter which takes around 2–3 hours to reach from central Tokyo.
 The gigantic icicles are lighten up at night and turns into a great piece of art by mother nature!